fabianmichael/kirby-markdown-field/README.md

 ## 7. Migrating from Version 1

+- Setting avaiable **headline levels** now work a bit differently, see [3.3.
+Buttons](#33-buttons).
+This was necessary to allow for multiple, configurable dropdowns in the future/extensions.
+- The `horizontal-rule` button was renamed to `hr`.
+- The `modals` option has been removed.
+Clicking the link button will always display a modal.
+- The `link` and `email` buttons have been merged into a single popup.
 - The **invisibles** option has been replaced by a button, called `invisibles`.
 Just add that to your toolbar setup instead.
 - The API for registering custom buttons has changed.
 See `extension-examples` folder for examples.
 - Font scaling options have been removed.
 Version 2 of the Markdown field only accepts `monospace` and `sans` as font options. if you need scaling of headlines, consider using Kirby’s Blocks field instead.